How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Introduction

 \section{Introduction}

-Macroeconomic shocks often propagate through the economy in fundamentally nonlinear ways —e.g., fiscal multipliers vary with the state of the business cycle \citep{AuerbachGorodnichenko2012}, monetary policy transmission is highly nonlinear at the zero lower bound \citep{EggertssonWoodford2003}, and financial frictions generate powerful endogenous amplification and crisis dynamics \citep{BrunnermeierSannikov2014}.
-These nonlinearities are not merely statistical curiosities—they are central to understanding economic fluctuations, designing effective policy interventions, and forecasting future outcomes.
-To study these dynamics empirically, local projections \citep{Jorda2005} have become one of the most popular methods for estimating impulse response functions in macroeconomics.
+Macroeconomic shocks often propagate through the economy in fundamentally nonlinear ways ---e.g., fiscal multipliers vary with the state of the business cycle \citep{AuerbachGorodnichenko2012}, monetary policy transmission is nonlinear at the zero lower bound \citep{EggertssonWoodford2003}, and financial frictions generate endogenous amplification and crisis dynamics \citep{BrunnermeierSannikov2014}.
+To study these dynamics empirically, local projections (LP; \citealp{Jorda2005}) have become one of the most popular methods for estimating impulse response functions.
 While LPs offer flexibility and simplicity in implementation, capturing general nonlinearities through them remains challenging.
 Although fully nonparametric approaches exist (see \citealp{GoncalvesEtAl2024}), parametric specifications remain dominant in applied work due to their ease of implementation and the fact that the relatively small sample sizes typical in macroeconomic data limit the precision of nonparametric estimates.
-Yet capturing general nonlinearities through parametric specifications remains challenging, as researchers must take explicit stands on the specific form of nonlinearity—choices that can substantially affect the conclusions drawn about economic dynamics.
+Yet capturing general nonlinearities through parametric specifications remains challenging, as researchers must take explicit stands on the specific form of nonlinearity---choices that can substantially affect conclusions about economic dynamics.